ereOn/azmq/README.md

 especially true on Windows for which the few existing implementations are seriously limited in performance and functionality.

-**AZMQ**'s goal is to lift those restriction and to work the same on all platforms that Python 3.5 supports.
+**AZMQ**'s goal is to lift those restrictions and to work the same on all platforms that Python 3.5 supports.

 ## Installation